lonesometraveler/lonesometraveler.github.io/_posts/2020-04-17-GPIO_interrupt.md

 }
 ```

-If I do it this way, I don’t even need Mutex for my buttons any more.
+If I do it this way, I don’t even need Mutex for my buttons anymore.
 Once I configure the buttons and enable the interrupt, they generate interrupt requests and I can access them through EXTI.
 I don’t need my buttons in the interrupt handler.
 So, my shared resources are now just LEDs and EXTI.

 ```rust
 static LED: Mutex<RefCell<Option<PB7<Output<PushPull>>>>> = Mutex::new(RefCell::new(None));